BobErgot/Quantitative-Investment-Strategies-Platform/DESIGN-README.txt

 3. Although the controller design was remodelled there is no logical change in the way features were implemented and the logic was simply moved to the individual command classes.

+General Controller:
+1. The New general controller now implements a feature interface that can now be used for GUI based Views and Text based views.
+2. In the future any programmer wanting to add a new text based or GUI based view will only need to implement the feature interface.
+3. This interface contains generalized functions that any type of controller can use to work with the model and view.

 General Design -